chrisdodds/fishstick/ReadMe.md

 ## Why Fish Stick?

-**The Problem:** Most incident management tools are either too simple (basic Slack workflows) or too complex (enterprise platforms with databases, web UIs, and steep learning curves).
+**The Problem:** Most incident management tools are either too simple (basic Slack workflows) or too complex (enterprise platforms with a million knobs, dependencies, and steep learning curves).

 **The Solution:** Fish Stick sits in the sweet spot: